Zywave/booster/src/_areas/design-system/components/radio-buttons.md

 Gallery Radio Buttons are more prominent than both standard and inline Radio Buttons.
 They often feature an icon and take up a great deal of space on the page.

 * Since Gallery Radio Buttons can be significantly larger in size than Standard Radio Buttons, they should generally be reserved for when that selection is the only one the user can make on that page.
-* Spot illustrations are optional to use inside a Gallery Radio Buttons.
+* Spot illustrations are optional to use inside Gallery Radio Buttons.
 They are used to both emphasize the selection and reinforce the contrast between the options.

 <hr>